A man and woman engaged in conversation while seated in chairs

 ·

 When you think of getting help for alcohol addiction, what comes to mind?
 Chances are either Alcoholics Anonymous (AA) or a residential rehabilitation center come to mind.
 While these are certainly two effective options, there are many more choices than we might realize when it comes to treating alcohol misuse.
-In fact, there are various types of alcohol addiction therapy options that we can turn to for help, such as cognitive-behavioral therapy for alcoholism, talk-based alcoholism therapies, and many others.
+In fact, there are various types of therapy for alcohol use disorder that we can turn to for help, such as cognitive-behavioral therapy for alcoholism, talk-based alcoholism therapies, and many others.
 Let’s take a closer look at them.

 Talk-Based Alcohol Therapy